Main funding principles

 New funding system for vocational education and training

-A single coherent funding system has been established in the revised Act on the Financing of the Provision of Education and Culture (532/2017) for all vocational education and training.
+A single coherent funding system was established in the revised Act on the Financing of the Provision of Education and Culture (532/2017) for all vocational education and training.
 The act includes one uniform funding system for the provision of vocational education and training covering vocational upper secondary education and training, vocational further education and training, apprenticeship training and labour market training leading to qualification.

 The funding is divided into calculated core funding, performance funding and effectiveness funding as well as strategy funding.
 Core funding, based on the number of students, and performance funding, based on the number of completed qualifications and units, would account for 70 per cent and 20 per cent of the imputed total funding, respectively.
 Effectiveness funding would account for 10 per cent and depend on students’ access to employment, pursuit of further education and feedback from students and the labour market.
 The new funding system will be gradually introduced and is fully operational in 2022.